-Strategies that adequately met the goals of the evaluation framework in Chapter 4 based on analysis, adopted jurisdiction plans, and community and agency input received by November 2022 are recommended as part of the Berkeley-El Cerrito Corridor Access Plan (the Plan).
+Strategies that adequately met the goals of the evaluation framework in Chapter 3 based on analysis, adopted jurisdiction plans, and community and agency input received by November 2022 are recommended as part of the Berkeley-El Cerrito Corridor Access Plan (the Plan).
+The recommended strategies cover all modes of travel and increase station access for people of all ages and abilities.
 The Plan includes recommendations that may come from parallel planning efforts currently in progress or other future plans along the corridor.
+While the Plan does not prioritize among recommended strategies, strategies that are lower cost and already cited in a local jurisdiction or agency plan have fewer barriers to implementation and may be more likely to be implemented swiftly.
 The following sections present strategies that provide access benefits across the Study Area and at each specific station.
-More information on strategies underway can be found in Appendix E.